tsaklidis/miniurl.gr/README.md

 ---

+## The fastest way to minify your links

-MiniURL is a blazing fast, lightweight, and modern URL shortener built with Python and SQLModel. <br>
+MiniURL is a fast, lightweight, and modern URL shortener built with Python and SQLModel. <br>
 Easily minify your links with a simple interface.

 ## 🚀 Features